mdmosfikurrahman/mdmosfikurrahman/README.md

 <h5 align="center">with a Strong Focus on Research and Innovation</h5>

 # 💫 About Me:
-🔭 I’m currently working as Engineer-II at Akij iBOS Ltd.
+- 🔭 Working as Engineer-II at Akij iBOS Ltd.
-👯 I contribute to multiple projects simultaneously while leading teams and driving results.
+- 👯 Contributing to multiple projects and leading teams effectively.
-🌱 I’m actively expanding my knowledge in DevOps and modern software practices.
+- 🌱 Currently learning DevOps and exploring modern development practices.
-💬 Feel free to ask me about Java, Spring, JavaScript, Data Science, Machine Learning, or AI — always happy to share!
+- 💬 Ask me about:
+  - Java
+  - Spring
+  - JavaScript
+  - Data Science
+  - Machine Learning
+  - Artificial Intelligence
-⚡ Fun fact: Absolutely nothing... and that's what makes it interesting! 🙂
+- ⚡ Fun fact: NOTHING! 🙂

 ---
 [![](https://visitcount.itsvg.in/api?id=mdmosfikurrahman&icon=0&color=0)](https://visitcount.itsvg.in)